tgstation/tgstation/tgui-next/README.md

 ## Workflow

-For MSys2 users:
+For MSys2 or Linux/Mac users:

+- `./build.sh` - build the project in production mode
-- `./build.sh --dev` - launch a dev server
+- `./build.sh --dev` - launch a development server
+- `./build.sh --lint` - show and fix potential problems the with code
-- `./build.sh --mode=production` - produce production bundles
+- `./build.sh --analyze` - run a bundle analyzer

 For everyone else:

 Run `yarn install`, then:

+- `yarn run build` - build the project in production mode
-- `yarn run watch` - launch a dev server
+- `yarn run watch` - launch a development server
+- `yarn run lint` - show and fix potential problems with the code
-- `yarn run build` - produce production bundles
+- `yarn run analyze` - run a bundle analyzer

 ## Project structure

 - `/packages` - home for reusable bits of functionality, where each folder is a self-contained node module.
+- `/packages/tgui/index.js` - Application entry point.
 - `/packages/tgui/components` - Basic UI building blocks.
-Always stateless
-and have maximum reusability.
 - `/packages/tgui/interfaces` - Actual in-game interfaces.
-Take in-game state
-via the `state` prop.
-- `/packages/tgui/index.js` - Application entry point.
-- `/packages/tgui/layout.js` - Root-level component, all in-game interfaces
-go through it.
-Interface routing is also kept here in `routedComponents` variable (it defines which interface component to load).
+Take JSON data via the `state` prop and output an html-like stucture, which you can build using already existing UI components, such as buttons, boxes, labeled lists and other things.
+- `/packages/tgui/layout.js` - A root-level component, this is where you want to register new interfaces, otherwise they simply won't load.

-## Introduction to the new component system
+## Introduction to the component system

 This component framework is inspired by:

-- [Semantic UI](https://react.semantic-ui.com/), which felt great because it uses a very terse syntax and **semantic** (aka human readable) naming conventions.
+- [Semantic UI](https://react.semantic-ui.com/), which felt great because it has a very terse syntax and human readable naming system.
 Some things like `as`, `content` props, and shorthand binary props, all are inspired straight from this framework.
 - [Material UI](https://material-ui.com/components/box/), which has a very good API, mainly for it's Box and Grid components, and has a lot very good abstractions in general.
-It was designed for mobile use (React Native), where `html5` elements are not really a thing, so having all `html`-like components built into the framework is very convenient.
+It uses a special unit system for margins, which we tried to loosely replicate.

 While our framework is none of those, we tried to cherry pick the most useful abstractions to use in our code, and hopefully it makes UI development very